Nukepayload2/Nukepayload2.Csv/README.md

 ## What is next?
 - [Prototyping] Excel flavored csv escape support.
-- [Prototyping] Add shortcut for Int32, Int64, Single and Double since they are frequently used in csv.
 - [Pending] Lower allocation (waiting for `ref struct` support in VB) https://github.com/dotnet/vblang/issues/297 .
 - [Pending] Column-oriented storage for loading huge csv file.
 - [Pending] Excel flavored number parser (Parsing OADate is not planned).
+- [Pending] Optimize getter and setter for Int32, Int64, Single and Double since they are frequently used in csv.

 # Nukepayload2.Csv 中文介绍